Updated: May 17, 2026 | By your WiFi technology expert team

 Interference #2: Metal – The Reflector Effect

 Metals are the mirrors of the WiFi world.
-Instead of letting the signal pass, they bounce it back or deflect it uncontrollably.
+Instead of letting the signal pass, they bounce it back.
 The most common problem is reinforced concrete.

 - Faraday Cage: The steel mesh inside the concrete acts as a shield that blocks radio waves almost entirely.

 - Reflections: The signal bounces off.
-This creates multi-path propagation, which might reach the receiver via detours but significantly degrades connection quality (jitter and packet loss).
+This creates multi-path propagation, which significantly degrades connection quality.